 When you crank your air conditioner, that sudden blast of cold air may feel nice, but it’s wasteful.

-“It’s a much more efficient use of energy to use air conditioning to maintain a stable temperature throughout the day,” Jones says.
+“It’s a much more efficient use of energy to use air conditioning to maintain a stable temperature throughout the day,” he says.
 “This saves energy because the house doesn’t have to be completely cooled all at once.”

 4. Schedule an energy audit from OUC